 Gorffwysfa - 24 Sussex DriveThis house was built in 1866 by mill owner and Member of Parliament, Joseph Merrill Currier, as a wedding gift to his bride Hannah.
 He called the home, "Gorffwysfa," a Welsh word meaning place of peace.

 The home became the official residence for the Prime Minister in 1951.
+Part of the house is reserved for the use of the family.
+The other part is where the prime minister welcomes official guests for public functions.
+These rooms are decorated and furnished in keeping with their important public function.
 The first Prime Minister to live there was The Right Honourable Louis St. Laurent.
 Since his time, all Prime Ministers have lived at 24 Sussex Drive during their time in office.
-The property is 3.98 acres in size and is assessed at approximately $7,400,000.
+The property is 3.98 acres in size was is assessed at approximately $7,400,000 in 2008.
 The one main building has 34 rooms covering approximately 12,000 square feet, and there are four outbuildings.

 Harrington LakeThis country property is situated in Gatineau Park and was originally acquired as part of the federal government’s efforts to protect the forested natural areas around the Capital.

 When The Right Honourable John Diefenbaker, who hailed from Saskatchewan, became Prime Minister, several of his supporters suggested that he should have a country retreat near the Capital.
 Mr. Diefenbaker needed convincing.
 When he was taken on a tour of the property, the caretaker was instructed "to be sure Mr. Diefenbaker caught a trout."
 He did, and in 1959, Harrington Lake became an official country residence for the Prime Minister.
 The property comprises 13 acres of grounds, one main building with 16 rooms covering approximately 8300 square feet, and eight outbuildings.